material-motion/material-motion/essentials/github_issue_flow.md

 This is also usually when you'd assign the issue to yourself.

+**I'm considering changing the direction of my work**

+It's rare that an issue is perfectly defined.
+When you find yourself changing the scope of what you're working on (I need this new tool; this bug has bigger ramifications; I need to try a completely new approach), post to the issue.

+**I've started working on something else**

+Context switching happens.
+When it happens, post to the issue.
+If you expect to be focusing on something else for a while, unassign yourself.
+This allows anyone else to start where you left off.

 **I've gotten stuck, help!**

 Explain how you got stuck, what alternatives you're considering, and whether you need help (use `@` mentions to ask for help).